Early in the Sport

 An American Legend

-At the 1984 Olympics in Los Angeles, California, Schultz quickly became a media favorite.
+At the 1984 Games in Los Angeles, California, Schultz quickly became a media favorite.
 He played with reporters and captured the fascination of Americans with humor, punctuated by his unique insights into wrestling and life; then made them squirm as he twisted his opponents into alarming positions that didn’t quite seem possible.
 The building shook with intensity as Dave methodically worked his way through the Gold Medal match virtually uncontested.
 He capped the moment by blowing kisses from center-mat, to his young wife Nancy, who was beaming with pride.
-As the referee raised Dave’s hand in Olympic victory; an American legend was born.
+As the referee raised Dave’s hand in victory; an American legend was born.

 An Accomplished Career